 6. Differentiate PR from marketing and advertising

 PR is just that: PR.
-Public relations has been confused for marketing or advertising.
+Public relations has been confused with marketing or advertising.
 These confusions have gone into PR strategies leading to people having very poor PR results.
-A startup ought to have a marketing strategy, an advertising strategy, and a PR strategy.
+A startup ought to have a marketing strategy, and advertising strategy, and a PR strategy.
 None of these are the same.

 The most personalized and relevant approaches towards PR always deliver great results.

 A founder doesn’t have to appear in the company’s adverts or marketing campaigns.
 However, founders who have taken charge of their company’s PR – a good example being Facebook’s Mark Zuckerberg – have gotten their companies to become daily topics in the press.